 ||Optional The table the trigger is to be deleted from.
 If the FROM clause is specified, only the table is searched for the named trigger.
 If the FROM clause is not specified, the entire schema specified in name is searched for the named trigger.

-.
+The DROP TRIGGER statement acquires a table-level lock on table.
 This prevents other processes from modifying the table’s data.
-This lock is automatically released at the conclusion of the DROP TRIGGER
+This lock is automatically released at the conclusion of the DROP TRIGGER operation.

 A trigger and its table must reside in the same schema.
 If the trigger name is unqualified, the trigger schema name defaults to the same schema as the table schema, as specified in the FROM clause.
 If the trigger name is unqualified, and there is no FROM clause, or the table name is also unqualified, the trigger schema defaults to the system-wide default schema name